cadia-lvl/samromur-mfa/README.md

 }
 ```

 In order for the tool to work, it is necessary to adapt all the informations inside it depending on your case.
-We will list here the elements included in the files, with a brief description of them.
+We will list here these elements, with a brief description of them.

 - **path_to_data** : the path to the input data (which contain the folder of audio files _and_ the metadata file).
-Be careful of putting the `/` in the end, so the tool recognise it ;
+Be careful of putting the `/` in the end, so the tool recognize it ;
 - **data_folder** : the name of the folder containing the audio files ;
 - **metadata_file** :
     - **name** : name of the metadata file ;
     - **columns_utt_name** : name of the columns that contains the **normalized** utterances of each audio files ;
     - **sep** : separator of the data.
-- **empty_audio_user** : the name of the folder which will eventually contain the audio files of the data that has not been segmented ;
+- **empty_audio_user** : the name of the folder which will eventually contain the audio files of the data that has not been aligned ;
 - **audio_extension** : the extension of the audio files ;
 - **lexicon_file** : the name of the file which will contain the lexicon of the input data ;
 - **dictionary_file** : name of the file which will contain the lexicon plus the phonemes of each word ;
 - **MFA_model_name*** : name of the model created by the MFA ;
 - **output_folder** : the name of the folder which will contain all files created by the tool.

 # Run
 ## Making run